 The course also provides a qualification that employers are looking for.

-This course can be funded through our Skills for Industry 2 Scheme – please ask for more details.
+This course may be funded through our Apprenticeship Scheme or Skills For Industry Scheme – please ask for more details.